Top 7 Key Features to Look in a POS System

 Types of POS system

-mPOS systems are used to process payments and may have other capabilities such as inventory management, loyalty programs, sales monitoring, reporting and much more.
+mPOS systems are used to process payments and may have other capabilities such as inventory management, loyalty programs, sales monitoring, reporting, etc.

-These systems have extensive capabilities including inventory management, reporting and analytics, payment receipts via email, CRM and customer loyalty programs.
+These systems have extensive capabilities, including inventory management, reporting and analytics, payment receipts via email, CRM, and customer loyalty programs.

-They are suitable for all types of businesses, especially startups because of their tangible benefits in cost, simplicity, flexibility, and function.
+They are suitable for all types of businesses, especially startups, because of their tangible benefits in cost, simplicity, flexibility, and function.